malabz/TPMA/README.md

 ### 2.2 Usage for the source code
 ```
-./TPRA -r <raw_data> -c <msa_alignment> -o <output>
+Usage: ./TPRA -r <raw_data> -a <folder_for_initial_alignments> -o <output>

-	-r is the raw data, a FASTA file
+         -r is used to specify the raw data, a file in FASTA format
-	-c is the align result path of the MSAs, a TXT file
+         -a is used to specify the folder containing the initial alignments, the absolute path to the folder
-	-o is the output file, a FASTA file
+         -o is used to specify the output file for TPRA result, a file in FASTA format
          -h print help message
 ```

 ### 2.3 Example usage for the source code